Canada-Paraguay relations

 Development

-Canada does not have a bilateral development assistance program in Paraguay but does provide support through the Canada Fund for Local Initiatives (CFLI) and multilateral organizations including the Organization of American States (OAS), the International Monetary Fund (IMF) and the International Development Research Centre (IDRC).
+Canada does not have a bilateral development assistance program in Paraguay but does provide support through the Canada Fund for Local Initiatives (CFLI), the Technical Assistance Partnership-Expert Deployment Mechanism (TAP-EDM), and the International Development Research Centre (IDRC).
+In addition, Paraguay benefits from Canadian funding to multilateral organizations such as the Organization of American States (OAS) and the International Monetary Fund (IMF).
 The Project Browser contains profiles of international development projects funded by the Government of Canada, of which Paraguay is a beneficiary.

-Since 2007, over 75 CFLI projects, worth over C$1.2 million, have been implemented.
-In the 2022 to 2023 fiscal year, CFLI funding focused on gender equality, women’s empowerment, inclusive governance and climate change measures.
+Since 2007, over 75 CFLI projects, worth over $1.2 million, have been implemented.
+Recent CFLI projects have focused on gender equality, women’s empowerment, inclusive governance and projects related to climate change.

 Partnerships and organizations